 Appendix C

 Implementation: Strategic Actions

+What programmatic actions are needed to achieve reductions of PCB and dioxins to the river?

 C1.
 Facilitation of the Spokane River Regional Toxics Task Force

 Problem Statement: The Spokane River Regional Toxics Task Force is an organization that is administered under a Memorandum of Agreement.
 A diverse set of organizations participate on the Task Force.
 Organizations that have a water discharge permit to the river are required to participate in the Task Force.
 Resources are needed to facilitate the meetings and activities of the organization, maintain communications, document Task Force activities, and maintain the public website.